Review Analysis Conclusion

 Down alternative fills, including virgin microfiber and polyester, are the most common choice in this category.
 They are easier to maintain, hold their shape well, and are typically more affordable.
 Virgin fiber versions tend to resist clumping better than basic polyfill, which is why several listings in this roundup highlight that detail.

-For outdoor seating, look for inserts that explicitly mention water-resistant or waterproof covers.
+For outdoor seating, look for inserts that explicitly mention water-resistant or weather-friendly covers.
 Standard indoor inserts can absorb moisture and develop mildew when used on patio furniture, so a dedicated outdoor insert is worth the small upcharge.

 Pack Size and Value